rafaelpsilva07/composipy/README.md

 ## What it is

-Composipy is a Python-based library designed to address the challenges of composite plate analysis and optimization in the aerospace industry, where weight reduction is crucial for efficient and profitable aircraft design.
-The library offers tools for plate buckling analysis and lamination parameter optimization, empowering engineers to streamline the design process and enhance structural performance.
-Utilizing object-oriented programming and native Python structures, Composipy ensures a seamless workflow and easy integration into existing engineering practices.
-Through continuous integration and delivery practices, Composipy maintains reliability and efficiency.
+Composipy is a Python-based library designed to address the challenges of composite plate analysis and optimization in the aerospace industry.
+The library offers tools for laminate stress-strain, plate buckling analysis and lamination parameter optimization, helping engineers during the design process.
+Utilizing object-oriented programming and native Python structures, Composipy ensures a intuitive workflow and easy integration into existing engineering practices, such as defining material, defining properties, so on.

 Composipy is able to perform buckling calculation considering different boundary conditions and in-plane load applications.
 See [Examples](https://rafaelpsilva07.github.io/composipy/notebooks/Examples_BCs.html).